Axelrod-Python/Axelrod/docs/reference/overview_of_strategies.rst

 four rounds and then defects forever if the opponent cooperates on rounds two and three.
 Otherwise Prober plays as TitForTat would.

-*Prober2 came 5th in average score and 6th in wins in S&P's tournament.*
+*HardProber came 5th in average score and 6th in wins in S&P's tournament.*

 NaiveProber
 ^^^^^^^^^^^